Is Nepal Open for Tourism?

 Annapurna Base Camp Trek

-Annapurna Base Camp Trek is one of the most-demanded treks in Nepal.
-Annapurna Base Camp Trek is an adventurous and legendary trekking trail that takes you to the deep into the Annapurna massif to the foot of the Annapurna south, to the gorgeous ranges of the landscapes, lush rhododendron forest, and local settlements.
+Annapurna Base Camp Trek is one of the most demanded treks in Nepal.
+Annapurna Base Camp Trek is an adventurous and legendary trekking trail that takes you deep into the Annapurna massif to the foot of the Annapurna south, to the gorgeous ranges of the landscapes, lush rhododendron forest, and local settlements.

-The trek starts with the drive to Pokhara from the capital city, walk with jaw-dropping views of the snow-capped mountains, Gurung villages, sunrise views over the mountains from the poon hills to the base of the world 10th highest mountains, and end with the relaxing natural hot spring in JHigu Dannda.
+The trek starts with the drive to Pokhara from the capital city, a walk with jaw-dropping views of the snow-capped mountains, Gurung villages, sunrise views over the mountains from the poon hills to the base of the world's 10th highest mountains, and ends with the relaxing natural hot spring in JHigu Dannda.

 The adventurous and extraordinary base camp of the Annapurna is surely one of the best trekking trails in Nepal.